DimEvil/bio_mobilization_workshop/_episodes/04-gbif-nodes.md

 > ## Exercise 3: Governing Board and Standing Committee
 >
 > - Which country did host the two last Governing Bards?
-> - Who are the Vice-Chairs of the Science Committee?
+> - Who is the Chair of the Science Committee?
 >
 > > ## Solution
 > > 1.
 Australia in 2023 & Belgium in 2022
-> > 2. ...
+> > 2.
+Birgit Gemeinholzer is Science Committee Chair
 > {: .solution}
 {: .challenge}